Serpentine Cabochons media thumbnails

 Only 1 in stock!

-Hand-carved green serpentine cabochon, in two sizes: no.1 (22 × 11 × 5 mm) and no.2 (12 × 7 × 4 mm).
-Emerald green to bottle green with natural white or black veins.
-Serpentine's hardness (2.5–5.5 Mohs) makes it ideal for pendants and earrings with a protective setting; we recommend a bezel setting in all cases.
+Hand-carved green serpentine cabochon, in two formats: no.1 (22 × 11 × 5 mm) and no.2 (12 × 7 × 4 mm).
+Emerald green to bottle green with white or black veins characteristic of the mineral.
+The hardness of serpentine (2.5–5.5 Mohs) makes it ideal for pendants and earrings with protective settings; we recommend a closed bezel in all cases.

 Item details